kpunith8/Links-and-Tutorials/Web Development/Svelte-tuts.md

 <h1>Hello {name}!</h1>
 ```

-- In the DOM, everything is a string.
+In the DOM, everything is a string.
 That's unhelpful when dealing with numeric inputs
 `type="number" and type="range"` — it is important to remember to coerce `input.value` before using it.
-  With bind:value, Svelte takes care of coercing
+With `bind:value`, Svelte takes care of coercing
 ```javascript
 <script>
 let a = 1;